Shifting some (or more) board focus to stakeholder interests sounds good in principle, but…

 But who will take the first steps?
 Will all companies follow along, or will some break away for short-term benefit?

 To help answer these and other questions, Directors & Boards will convene an event this fall in New York City.
-The event will be an intimate “congress” of about 140 public company board members, institutional shareholders, sustainability experts, academics and proxy advisors, as well as select thought leaders from the board consulting side, to deeply discuss ESG and human capital, with the goal of identifying and agreeing on the five to 10 most important things that must occur if stakeholder responsibility is to be a measurable component of board and company performance.
+The event will be an intimate “congress” of about 140 public company board members, institutional shareholders, sustainability experts, academics and proxy advisers, as well as select thought leaders from the board consulting side, to deeply discuss ESG and human capital, with the goal of identifying and agreeing on the five to 10 most important things that must occur if stakeholder responsibility is to be a measurable component of board and company performance.

 It’s our view that boards, and the corporate governance professionals who work with and around them, can determine what works best for them, without the need for political intervention.
 Boards can agree on what’s important, what’s measurable, and how compensation plans can reflect new priorities.
 Boards can determine the best way to communicate corporate character missions to shareholders.
 And boards can lead themselves and their companies through this inflection point, without the pain and expense of regulatory changes.